Information for visitors to Hawaiʻi island

 - Volcanic glass: generally local to the area around the fissures.

 - The distribution of volcanic pollution on Hawai‘i island is controlled by wind speed and direction.
 Prevailing northeasterly trade winds blow volcanic emissions to the southwest, where they wrap around the southern part of the island, and are trapped by daytime onshore and nighttime offshore sea breezes along the Kona coast.

 - Air quality north of Kailua-Kona is less frequently impacted by volcanic pollution under these conditions (see Figure 2).

 - When trade winds are absent, volcanic pollution may affect East Hawai‘i, the entire island, or State.

-- The areas surrounding Kīlauea Volcano’s summit, and directly downwind, are most likely to be heavily impacted by ashfall.
+- The areas surrounding Kīlauea Volcano’s summit, and directly downwind, are most likely to be impacted by ashfall.
 However, large events may affect areas much further away.
 Ash was reported 10s of miles away from the Kīlauea summit during the 1924 and 2018 explosive summit eruptions.
 Ashfall has not been a significant hazard outside of the summit area during the 2020 eruption.

-- Other areas on Hawai‘i Island can experience gas and particle concentrations which reach the Hawaii State Department of Health and EPA’s ‘moderate’, ‘unhealthy for sensitive groups’ or ‘unhealthy’ categories, depending on wind conditions.
+- Other areas on Hawai‘i island can experience gas and particle concentrations that reach the Hawaii State Department of Health ‘moderate’, ‘unhealthy for sensitive groups’ or ‘unhealthy’ categories, depending on wind conditions.

 Where can I find air quality data and forecasts so that I can see for myself?